justliam42/MSOE-notes/Classes/CPE 1500/Week 8 - Memory basics.md

 A positive edge is when the delta V be positive (calculus agag) also known as rising edge.
 Same is for falling edge.

+when something doesn't wait for the clock it is:
+	Asynchronous